ctangney-tulip/crystal-clear-components/README.md

 I drew some inspiration from a fair number of these frameworks then went ahead and threw them all together, utilizing native browser API's where ever possible.
 This means minimal dependencies and ultimately a super lightweight package for your web projects 🙂

 Meant to be an extension to existing, familiar HTML, Crystal Clear Components utilizes the Web Component API to register custom tags, enabling you to write clean, immaculate code while ensuring consistent UI.

+## Core Concepts

+1. KISS -- Keep It Simple, Stupid.
+   When in doubt, utilize the basics: HTML, CSS, JavaScript.
+Only use what you need.
+Don't do anything else.
+2. Add more concepts that make sense as you come up with them....